interactive-solutions/dashboard/README.md

 This project is built with [Next.js](https://nextjs.org/), [TypeScript](https://www.typescriptlang.org/) and [MUI](https://mui.com/)

-#### Pages

-Pages lives within two places, this because we're using separate sibling files for styling, texts etc. and Next.js doesn't like that.
-So within the pages folder we're collecting data and making the optional data request(s), then the page itself with styling should be within the routes folder.
-So the pages component will send its data as props to the routes component.

 #### Component lifecycle

 You should look at a component as its own lifecycle.
 Everything about it should be wrapped in the same folder, where the folder name is the components name, and then return itself.
 This is the structure and files that could/should be included: